OlivierBeq/RMSD/README.md

 # RMSD

-This project aims at determining the Root Mean Square Deviation (RMSD) between the Maximum Common Substructures (MCS) of two molecules.
+Determining the Root Mean Square Deviation (RMSD) between the Maximum Common Substructures (MCS) of two molecules.

-This is extremely helpful with molecule files in which the order of atoms differ and/or have different atom names.

-# Requirements

-This script is designed to run under Python 2.7.14 and rdkit version 2017.09.3.0.
+The Kuhn-Munkres Hungarian algorithm allows for a fast match of atoms based on:
+- atomic symbol
+- Sybyl atom types
+- pharmacophoric types (i.e. H-bond donors and acceptors or charges)